nitika-jain04/nitika-jain04/README.md

  Hello, I'm Nitika Jain 👋

- I'm a frontend developer passionate about creating delightful user experiences and building scalable web applications.
-With expertise in React.js, Next.js, Tailwind CSS, and Firebase, I strive to craft elegant solutions to complex problems.
+ I'm a frontend developer creating delightful user experiences.

+ Tech Stack: Next.js, React.js, JavaScript, Tailwind CSS.

+ - I Develop responsive and intuitive user interfaces using React.js and Next.js.
+ - Style applications with efficiency and consistency using Tailwind CSS.

+I'm always open to new opportunities, collaborations, and conversations.
+Don't hesitate to reach out – let's build something amazing together! 😊

 <!--
 **nitika-jain04/nitika-jain04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.